Are you interested in knowing the latest online shopping statistics and trends?

 That’s why improving your SEO can help you catch those spontaneous shoppers.

-People don’t only use their smartphones to shop online, but 65% check for price comparisons while they’re physically shopping in a store.
-Checking things like price comparisons have influenced 51% of shoppers to purchase from a company other than the one they originally intended to.
+People don’t only use their mobile phones to shop online, but 65% check for price comparisons while they’re physically shopping in-store.
+Checking things like price comparisons has influenced 51% of shoppers to purchase from a company other than the one they originally intended to.

-Your store could be the alternative shoppers turn to, so, ensure your mobile website is up to date on prices, information, and is easy to find.
+Your store could be the alternative shoppers turn to, so make sure your mobile website is up to date on prices and information and is easy to find.

 With this information in mind, be honest and upfront with all the costs.
 If honesty isn’t your thing, you could lose out big time.
-With the average abandonment rate of 68%, eCommerce businesses could be losing 3 billion per year or more.
+With an average abandonment rate of 69.99%, eCommerce businesses could lose 3 billion per year or more.

 But there are always ways to reduce shopping cart abandonment for your company.
-First off, sending cart abandonment follow-up emails have an average of 45% open rate.
+First, sending cart abandonment follow-up emails have an average of 45% open rate.
 And out of that 45%, 21% received click-throughs.
 That’s almost half!

 Another popular trend is voice assistants.
 If you have an iOS device, you’ve undoubtedly used Siri before.
-You might be surprised to know that 20% of searches on Google are made by voice assistants.
-And, it’s predicted that by 2020, the number of searches by voice assistants will rise to 50%.
+You might be surprised to know that voice assistant make up 20% of searches on Google.
+And 27% of the global population uses voice chat.

-As shoppers are preparing to make purchases, you should be preparing to make crazy sales.
+As shoppers prepare to make online purchases, you should prepare to make crazy online sales.

-Black Friday and Cyber Monday are by far still the busiest time of the year in terms of spending money.
-Did you know that in 2018, 174 million Americans shopped on this holiday?
-Each of these people spent an average of $335 per person.
+Black Friday and Cyber Monday are still the busiest time of the year in terms of spending money.
+Did you know that in 2021, 155 million Americans shopped on this holiday?
+Each of these people spent an average of $430 per person.

 But 93% of the biggest spenders, millennials aged 24-35, plan to shop during this weekend.
 And they spend an average of $419.52 per person.